-Puja was also one of six filmmakers chosen to direct a short, called CASTOR OIL, for Film Independent’s Project Involve Fellowship, where she was mentored by filmmaker Derek Cianfrance.
+Puja worked in television in India as a Supervising Producer at BBC Worldwide.
+Recently, her pilot script ACCOMPLICE was selected for the Caucus for Producers, Writers & Directors Script Development Program.
+She was also one of six filmmakers chosen to direct a short, called CASTOR OIL, for Film Independent’s Project Involve Fellowship, where she was mentored by filmmaker Derek Cianfrance.
 In addition, her short film SIDEKICK was a Student BAFTA U.S. Finalist and premiered at Comic-Con.
-Her work has been recognized by the Black List, the Caucus for Producers, Writers & Directors Foundation, the Los Angeles Film Review, and CINE.
+Her work has been recognized by the Black List, the Los Angeles Film Review, and CINE.
 Her films have screened at numerous venues worldwide, including Zanzibar International Film Festival, the National Gallery of Art, and Hawaii International Film Festival, while earning awards at Rochester International Film Festival, Mexico International Film Festival, and CAAMFest.
-She has also developed content for several production companies, including BBC Worldwide, where she served as a Supervising Producer.
+A music video she directed for the United Nations recently screened on television in Europe to millions of viewers.

-Puja previously took part in the Directors Guild of America’s Asian American Mentorship Program.
-Recently, the American Institute of Indian Studies awarded her a Creative Arts Fellowship for filmmaking in Mumbai.
+Previously, Puja took part in the Directors Guild of America’s Asian American Mentorship Program.
+The American Institute of Indian Studies also awarded her a Creative Arts Fellowship for filmmaking in Mumbai.
 She holds a B.A. in English from Yale University and an MFA in Film Directing from UCLA.